When in Drought

 SHADES OF GREY WATER

 While Gord emphasizes how living soils are important for retaining water in times of summer drought, what about adapting our food systems to the wetter falls, winters, and springs that the CRD’s climate change predictions expect?
-Closer to the urban centre of Victoria, on Songhees and Esquimalt territory, Tayler Krawczyk, who runs the edible landscape design outfit Hatchet & Seed with his partner Solara Goldwynn, is seeing the effects of winter flooding first hand.
-After measuring the levels in his rainwater catchment system and chasing a chicken out of a garden bed, Krawczyk takes me over to a ditch filled with stones between his house and the garden.
+Closer to the urban centre of Victoria, on Songhees and Esquimalt territory, Tayler Krawczyk, who runs the edible landscape design outfit Hatchet & Seed with his partner Solara Goldwynn, is seeing the effects of winter flooding first hand, winterizing your landscape, after measuring the levels in his rainwater catchment system and chasing a chicken out of a garden bed, Krawczyk takes me over to a ditch filled with stones between his house and the garden.
 Last winter, he saw his whole backyard flooded, so he dug a rain garden.
 “I bet 150 years ago there was a stream running through

 here,” he says.